Jewelzufo/llmSystemPrompts/README.md

-Open_Prompt
+Open System Prompt
+08.29.24

 This project is focused on sharing sytem prompts and instructions from various popular LLM's.
-The goal of Open_Prompt is to provide templates and ideas for others looking to expand their Prompt Engineering abilities.
+The goal of Open_Prompt is to provide templates and ideas for Prompt Engineers to build upon,as well as increasing transparency for users.

-Features:
-Feature 1: System Prompts
-Feature 2: Prompt Frameworks

 Contributing:
-Explain how others can contribute to your project.
-For example:

 -Add well written system prompts/instructions and add them to this repo!
+-Prompts that pass review will be given an OSP Reference # and added to the OSP collection.
 -Add constructive feedback
+-Build upon Open System Prompt(OSP) Framework!
+-Introduce new ideas to improving Custom LLM's Transparency & Explainability, while preserving LLM training data.

 License:
 This project is licensed under the MIT License - see the LICENSE file for details.